fgdcgov/sdi/docs/source/sdiframework/sdiintroduction.rst

 1.3 Connecting People and Communities
 -------------------------------

-Place-Based Information Links Communitie
+Place-Based Information Links Communities

 Society is interconnected and interdependent.
 Local to global activities, events, and decisions affect us all, and bring new opportunities and challenges.
 The components of the NSDI enable people to work together as communities, sharing place-based information and tools to understand, prepare for and respond to challenges, and seize opportunities.
 This is how the U.S. National Spatial Data Infrastructure advances the geospatial capabilities for the Nation.

-.. envvar:: NSDIFUTURE

-    HHow do people and communities use the NSDI to leverage place-based information and tools?
+.. envvar:: How do people and communities use the NSDI to leverage place-based information and tools?

-    :Default: ``True``

 The NSDI provides a rich set of spatial data, tools, and a supporting framework to facilitate and enable people to work together and collaborate as a community.
 The NSDI is based on the concept of interoperability.
 This helps users easily leverage resources being made available by others, and enables them to provide their own information and tools for others to use.
 It is a national cooperative framework.